cellularmitosis/logs/20180203-r-tempcos/README.md

 initial setup before datalogging shows that this setup is prone to noise pickup.
 I can move the reading around by dozens of microvolts just by adjusting where I stand.  that's enough to totally swamp my reading.

+well, the result looks like garbage.  oh, perhaps I need a capacitor across the feedback resistor.  derp.